sylvialchen/sylvialchen/README.md

 #### Hi there 👋

 I started coding this year and I ***haven't been able to stop***.
 I enjoy breaking problems down to smaller pieces and puzzling solutions.
-I am currently building a chinese card game which can be viewed [here](https://github.com/sylvialchen/bo-bo-card-game).
+I am currently open to building solutions that can help you and your team!

-### I'm a Software Engineering Bootcamp Student
+### I'm a Software Engineering Bootcamp Graduate

-The projects deployed here will be related to classwork, homework and projects
+The projects deployed here are related to classwork, homework and projects

 ## Technologies Used
 * Python